Founder & Executive Director

 Robert Michael Moreno is a pianist, singer, composer, and musical director.
 Mr. Michael has musical directed Coraline The Musical and The Fantasticks at SF Playhouse; Guys and Dolls at Berkeley Playhouse; and Spring Awakening at Saint Mary’s College.
 Mr. Michael is half of the songwriting team Michael and Simon who wrote Torch: A New Musical; and their forthcoming collection of music, Undiscovered: The Songs of Michael and Simon.

-Cheryle Honerlah is excited to work with the African-American Shakespeare Company again.
-Ms. Honerlah is a graduate of California State University, East Bay with a Bachelor of Arts in Theatre Arts.
-Ms. Honerlah recently completed her stage management internship with California Shakespeare Theatre.
-Show credits include: Scroogie; Yerma; I Love You, You’re Perfect, Now Change; Good Person of Setzuan; and the US premiere of NN12.
+Cheryle Honerlah is excited to return for her second season with African-American Shakespeare.
+Ms. Honerlah is a graduate of California State University East Bay with her Bachelor of Arts in Theatre.
+A past intern with California Shakespeare Theater, Ms. Honerlah’s stage management credits include: Cinderella; Medea; Much Ado About Nothing; I Love You, You’re Perfect, Now Change; Good Person of Setzuan; and the US premiere of NN12.

 Regional: The Last Goodbye, Pygmalion, Nobody Loves You (Old Globe) Young Frankenstein (Moonlight Stage Productions) Respect: A Musical Celebration of Women (Herberger Theatre, Phoenix AZ) Yoshimi Battles the Pink Robots (La Jolla Playhouse) A Midsummer Night’s Dream: The Musical [Craig Noel Award Nominee](Intrepid Shakespeare Company), The Music Man, An American Christmas, miXtape, Guys and Dolls, Joe Vs. The Volcano: The Musical!
 (Lamb’s Players Theatre), Little Shop of Horrors (Cygnet Theatre Co.), Xanadu!
 (New Conservatory Theatre of San Francisco), 13: A New Musical (Fine Arts Network), Seven Brides for Seven Brothers (Temecula Valley Players).
 In addition to being an award winning musical director, Taylor is also an accomplished arranger, orchestrator, and composer; having written and/or arranged pieces for various universities, theatre groups, orchestras and choral ensembles around the country.
 Thanks to his family, friends and to God for his many blessings.

-TOM SEGAL is very pleased to be involved as choreographer, setting dance to the music of his favorite singer for his first show with the African-American Shakespeare Co.
-He recently choreographed Ruddigore with Role Players of Danville and will be choreographing Grand Duke and HMS Pinafore for Lamplighters this season.
+Tom Segal is very pleased to be returning to AASC after choreographing Much Ado About Nothing this past season.
+Mr. Segal was just nominated for a Theatre Bay Area award for his choreography in Ruddigore with Role Players of Danville and will be choreographing Grand Duke and HMS Pinafore for Lamplighters this season.
 Mr. Segal has performed, choreographed and directed locally, nationally and abroad, having done over 150 shows with various Bay Area companies.
-Tom previously directed and staged Peddling Rainbows for 42nd Street Moon and has choreographed 14 other Moon productions.
-He co-directed the 75th birthday tribute to Stephen Sondheim show, Simply Sondheim.
-Other Bay Area directing and choreography theatre credits include: SF Opera, Ensemble Paralelle Opera, Word for Word Co, Lamplighter’s, Marin Theatre Youth Co, Berkeley Playhouse, The Rat Pack show SF, DanceTime show national tours, Theatre Artaud, Theatre Rhinoceros, Opera Frontier, Pacific Alliance Stage Co, Santa Rosa Actor’s Theatre, Bracebridge Christmas show, San Francisco University, San Jose State Theatre, and many others.
-He is the recipient of numerous awards and was co-choreographer for SF Playhouse’s production, Abraham Lincoln’s Big Gay Dance Party, which was named “Best Play” at the 2009 NYC Fringe Festival.
-Other awards include 2 Dean Goodman Choice Awards, Bay Area Theatre Critics Circle Award for Best Choreography, finalist in International Dance Competition of the Americas, “Outstanding Choreographer” – National Assoc. of Ballet and 3 Arty Awards.
+Tom Segal previously directed and staged Peddling Rainbows for 42nd Street Moon and has choreographed 14 other Moon productions; and co-directed the 75th birthday tribute to Stephen Sondheim show, Simply Sondheim.
+Other Bay Area directing and choreography theatre credits include: SF Opera, Ensemble Paralelle Opera, Word for Word Company, Lamplighter’s, Marin Theatre Youth Company, Berkeley Playhouse, The Rat Pack show SF, DanceTime show national tours, Theatre Artaud, Theatre Rhinoceros, Opera Frontier, Pacific Alliance Stage Co, Santa Rosa Actor’s Theatre, Bracebridge Christmas show, San Francisco University, San Jose State Theatre, and many others.
+Mr. Segal is the recipient of numerous awards and was co-choreographer for SF Playhouse’s production, Abraham Lincoln’s Big Gay Dance Party, which was named “Best Play” at the 2009 NYC Fringe Festival.
+Other awards include 2 Dean Goodman Choice Awards, Bay Area Theatre Critics Circle Award for Best Choreography, finalist in International Dance Competition of the Americas, “Outstanding Choreographer” – National Association of Ballet and 3 Arty Awards.
 Tom Segal currently teaches drama at Sacred Heart School in Atherton.